-I knew the material but didn’t realize it until I was literally “forced” into focus!
+I knew the material but didn’t realize it until I was literally “forced” into focus.

-The mechanics of what happened cured me of my fear of public speaking.
+The mechanics of what happened cured me of the fear of public speaking.
 When I had the “binder” in front of me, it acted like a crutch.
 A false sense of safety was created, keeping me small and in my fear:

 - It prevented me from being totally focused on the messages I needed to get across.